|

 in various publications, including the authoritative "Scientific

-and Atheistic Dictionary," (?oscow, 1969) and the magazine
+and Atheistic Dictionary," (Moscow, 1969) and the

-Science and Religion (1962, No. 4).
-Brodov was also the co-producer
+4).
+Brodov was also the co-producer and chief consultant for

 However,